DOM events and callbacks

 Form Submit Example

 In modern JavaScript apps, it is very common to convert a traditional form from submitting normally (and refreshing the whole page) to intercepting the submission, performing client-side validations, and then sending form inputs to server using AJAX and handling the response, all without refreshing the page.
-So let's give that a try.

 <form id="test-form">